SOLAR PROJECT TITLE GUIDELINES

 Future Advance Priority

-This endorsement protects the insured mortgage if in becomes invalid due to security advances, re-advances, or lack of outstanding indebtedness before an advance, or if the insured has a lack of priority as security for each Advance.
+Protects the insured mortgage if it becomes invalid due to security advances, re-advances, or lack of outstanding indebtedness before an advance, or if the insured security for each Advance is inferior to that of another claimant.
 Includes Mechanic’s Liens.

 Access & Entry